sagemath/trac_to_gh/Issue 25.md

 # Issue 25: make sage_eval only take strings as input.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/25

 Original creator: was